Jaipur Packages

 City-Core Heritage Circuit

-This is where you understand Jaipur before you explore its forts.
 The old city holds the architectural, cultural, and commercial backbone of the destination.

 City Palace

 Located at the heart of the old city, the City Palace is not a single structure but a large complex of courtyards, museums, and royal residences.
 Parts of it are still occupied by Jaipur’s royal family, which adds a lived-in dimension to the experience.
 Plan at least 1.5 to 2 hours here.
-The textile museum and armory are worth your time and go beyond just the visual appeal of the courtyards.
+The textile museum and armoury are worth your time and go beyond just the visual appeal of the courtyards.

 Hawa Mahal